back

 • Offer alternatives: Sometimes a client will ask for a change of direction simply because they haven’t been given any options to choose from.
 Make sure you submit several variations (most commonly different colors) to the client, as this might avoid clashes with them.

 • Find a compromise: At the end of the day, this is one of those graphic design challenges that’s easily resolved through compromise.
 Instead of accepting all your client’s wishes, find a way to merge their vision into yours.
-Don’t forget that communication skills are one of the most vital skills a graphic designer should have.
+Don’t forget that good communication is one othe most vital graphic design skills.

 3. Balancing design and function

 What’s more important in design: aesthetics or functionality?
 The answer is - it depends.
-In some areas of graphic design, such as UX design, functionality is probably the most vital concern.
-On the other hand, most graphic designers know all too well the risk of presenting something that looks unpolished to their clients.
+In some areas of graphic design, such as user interface and user experience design, functionality is probably the most vital concern.
+On the other hand, if a logo design or social media post doesn’t stand out from the crowd, it’s probably not a very successful piece of design.

 Looks and usability are critical aspects of graphic design.
-But sometimes it can be difficult to strike the right balance or find a compromise between the two.
+But striking the right balance or between the two is one of the most difficult problems graphic designers face.

 How to overcome this challenge?